 Top 7 ways to stay secure online

+Are you sure that you are keeping your data safe online?
 Capitalism 101: If something is financially worth doing, somebody, somewhere, will do it.

 It’s a rule that applies equally to legitimate businesses as it does to the mushrooming number of criminals exploiting people and organisations on the internet.
 Quite often the perpetrators net just a few dollars per victim.
-However, the scale of reach possible in the digital world means untold thousands of accounts can be reached, so that perpetrators need only a small proportion of victims to make handsome returns.
+However, the scale of reach possible in the digital world means untold thousands of accounts can be reached so that perpetrators need only a small proportion of victims to make handsome returns.

 Attacks can – and do – occur anywhere online where ‘value’ is at stake.
+It is imperative that we use best practices to stay safe online and keep our data secure.

 ‘Phishing’ is an increasingly common type of attack that is seen across many different sectors (including both loyalty and cryptocurrency).